c-dacanay/ground-up/index.md

 #### Criteria
 - Articles should be educational but casual
-- Articles should be written for a general audience
+- Articles should have **local information** written for a general audience
 - Articles should be surprising or delightful <code>(fun facts! nice drawings!)</code>

 #### Constraints